Selecting a Video Camera

 What are the Differences?

 Now, having manual control over all the controls is only a benefit for someone if they WANT to get artistic and have that kind of creative control.
 Certainly lots of people do.
 I sure love having that sort of control.
 But if you are not interested in that sort of thing, it can become a hassle and just something else to learn.
-For simplicity, you can stick with automatic functions and it will do ok most of the time and you do not have to worry about it.
+Don’t feel bad about that, many styles of video making simply do not require that level of control.

 So if you are looking for easy point and shoot, you do not want a professional grade or prosumer grade.
 A consumer grade is going to be easier to use and still get a quality picture, maybe even as good as a higher level camera.

-Most consumer cameras will be totally automatic, have a decent sized but simple 10-1 zoom lens and probably a few additional features such as a built in light, image stabilization, and multiple modes for different conditions.
+Most consumer cameras will be totally automatic, have a decent sized but simple 10-1 zoom lens and probably a few additional features such as a built-in light, image stabilization, and multiple modes for different conditions.
 Consumer cameras pack a lot into a little body.
-Their biggest drawback is they do not usually have any place to plug in a separate microphone so you are limited to using the onboard microphone.
+Their biggest drawback IMHO is they do not usually have any place to plug in a separate microphone, so you are limited to using the onboard microphone.

-Now the very simplest and cheapest grade of camera to use is the web cam or flip cam.
+Now, the very simplest and cheapest grade of camera to use includes cell phones, flip cameras, and webcams.
 These have become so popular and for very good reason.
-They are drop dead simple to use.
-A web cam of course has to be used with a computer, but a flip cam can be put in your pocket and taken anywhere.
+They are drop-dead simple to use.
+A webcam of course has to be used with a computer, but a flip cam can be put in your pocket and taken anywhere.
 They often get remarkably good image quality for their size.
 But their ease of use is their best feature because that is a HUGE benefit in so many ways.
 I love them.

 flip video camera

-So, with that information, you can use the four grades of camera guidelines to figure out what grade of camera you want, and then select one that meets you needs within the grade.
+So, with that information, you can use the four grades of camera guidelines to figure out what grade of camera you want, and then select one that meets your needs within the grade.

 Thanks for reading VPT